MingqingHuang-SHU/HRTCD/README.md

 # HRTCD
-These are the data sources of Tencent Weibo in article "Information Fusion Oriented Heterogeneous Social Network for Friend Recommendation via Community Detection"
+These are the datasets of Tencent Weibo in article "Information Fusion Oriented Heterogeneous Social Network for Friend Recommendation via Community Detection"

 --------------------